felipepimentab/tiresias-fw/README.md

   - [ ] Create automatic program selection based on environment
   - [ ] Implement adaptive gain control

+## 📦 Versioning and Releases

+This project follows [Semantic Versioning](https://semver.org/) with the format `MAJOR.MINOR.PATCH`:

+- **MAJOR**: Incremented for incompatible API changes
+- **MINOR**: Incremented for backward-compatible functionality additions
+- **PATCH**: Incremented for backward-compatible bug fixes

+For more details on our versioning and release process, see [VERSIONING.md](VERSIONING.md).

+All notable changes to the project are documented in the [CHANGELOG.md](CHANGELOG.md) file.

 ## 🤝 Contributing

 Contributions are welcome!
 Fork the repository, create a feature branch, make your changes, and open a pull request.

+Please follow our versioning guidelines when contributing to the project.

 ## 📩 Contact